bFan logo with stylized swirl and figure in blue and black with trademark symbol.

 The bFan is engineered to fit discreetly at the foot of your bed, delivering a steady stream of cool air under your sheets.
 This airflow helps to:

-Unlike traditional fans, the bFan targets the microclimate between your body and bedding, where heat and moisture accumulate.
+Unlike traditional fans, the bFan targets the microclimate between your body and your bedding, where heat and moisture tend to accumulate.
 This makes it particularly effective for those experiencing night sweats due to medications like raloxifene.

 Advantages of the bFan Over Other Cooling Methods